Table of Contents

-French Bulldogs don't need much space, and don't have specific needs for environment besides constant attention.
+French Bulldogs don't need much space and don't have specific needs for the environment besides constant attention.

 This breed makes a wonderful family dog and warms up to everyone they meet with ease.

 These dogs are very patient with children and have the stamina to keep up with them.

-They have a signature hound dog baying howl, and may be too loud to be well-suited for apartments.
+They have a signature hound dog baying howl and may be too loud to be well-suited for apartments.

 They are a perfect fit for a family that lives in a small house or apartment.